MUSCATINE, Iowa – Muscatine's City Council unanimously moved to get rid of its current mayor, Diana Broderson.

 "Your attempted removal of our Democratic elected leader represents the will of your corporate sugar daddies," said one citizen who spoke to the Council.

 "I guess we'll just save the 'good old boys club' is alive and well in Muscatine.
 Can't wait for the next thing to happen," said another.

-Mayor Broderson took office a year ago, in January 2015, and says since that first day it's been a power struggle.
+Mayor Broderson took office a year ago, on January 4, 2016, and says since that first day it's been a power struggle.

 "Right after I was elected by the people I was told that I was not accepted by the city administrator.
 (Gregg Mandsager) came in here and told me that he's the boss, not me," said Mayor Broderson.

 She says the Council has stripped her of appointing top officials like police and fire chief as well as other key positions.

 "I came in with an agenda that they were not pleased with, which was to create more diverse city on our boards and commissions," said the Mayor.

 Broderson says the difference in opinions eventually turned into the Council moving forward to take her out of office.